Skip to main content

 • Record journal entries in accounting software periodically in case you track COGS in your income statement.

-TIP: Katana provides real-time stock management and statuses, so if it's not required by accounting principles, you might not need to track stock in accounting and can rely on Katana for only stock management, even if you are used to tracking stock in accounting today.
+TIP: Katana provides real-time stock management and statuses, so if it's not required by accounting principles, you may not need to track stock in accounting and can just rely on Katana for stock management, even if you are used to tracking stock in accounting.

 Approach #1 - Don't track stock in accounting